-Children in the Central African Republic (CAR) are engaged in child labor in agriculture, and in the worst forms of child labor in armed conflict.(1-5) Table 1 provides key indicators on children's work and education in CAR.
+Children in the Central African Republic (CAR) are engaged in child labor, including in agriculture.
+Children are also engaged in the worst forms of child labor, including in armed conflict sometimes as a result of forced or compulsory recruitment by nongovernmental armed groups.(1-6) Table 1 provides key indicators on children's work and education in CAR.

-Source for all other data: Understanding Children's Work Project's analysis of statistics from MICS 3 Survey, 2006.
-(7)
+Source for all other data: Understanding Children's Work Project's analysis of statistics from Multiple Indicator Cluster Survey 4, 2010.(8)

 Based on a review of available information, Table 2 provides an overview of children's work by sector and activity.

 |Agriculture||Working on cassava* and peanut* farms, activities unknown (2, 9)|

 |Gathering mushrooms,* hay,* firewood,* and caterpillars* (2)|

 |Fishing,* activities unknown (2, 3)|

 |Industry||Diamond and gold* mining† (2, 10, 11)|

 |Services||Domestic work* (2, 12)|